 It also means that instead of working with a real estate agent, you’ll probably have several points of contact throughout the process.

-If you already have an agent, you can sell to Offerpad through them — but you may still have to pay their commission.
-If you’re buying a home with an agent, Offerpad will pay a standard 3% commissionat no cost to you.
+If you already have an agent, you can sell to Offerpad through them — Offerpad will pay a standard 3% commission at no cost to you.
+If you’re buying a home from Offerpad, Offerpad will pay your agent’s commission too.

 Step 1: Submit your information

-To receive an initial cash offer, you’ll have to submit all the details about your home to Offerpad.
+To receive our initial cash offer, we submitted our details about our hypothetical home to Offerpad.

-The website will guide you through a brief questionnaire, prompting you to provide:
+The website guided us through the process, prompting us to provide:

 - The layout of the house